Harish-1708/Email-Outreach-Automation/README.md

 then the single default (see Section 10).
 Automatically refreshes that campaign's dashboard afterward.

+Three more inputs let you override `sending.daily_limit`, `sending.per_account_daily_limit`, and `sending.sender_rotation` **for this run only** — leave them blank/at their default to use whatever's in `campaigns.yaml`.
+Nothing you enter here is ever written back to the config file, so this is safe to use for a one-off (e.g. "just this once, send with a lower daily cap while I'm testing a new template") without touching the repo at all.
+The job output/summary always states plainly which values were used and whether each came `[from config]` or was `[overridden]` for that run.

 ### Check Replies

 Runs automatically every 30 minutes — checks every account in